top of page

 Introduction to Agile Project Management

 • Scrum involves setting a handful of principles and goals, that give enough leeway for flexibility, without sacrificing quality or collective vision.
-More importantly, these goals are to be completed within short timeframes, called sprints—a name rather befitting of Agile project management.
+More importantly, these goals are to be completed within short timeframes, called sprints.

 • Kanban typically values transparency above all.
 This includes efficient and effective communication, with tasks often depicted on a board, allowing members of a team to be up to date constantly.